• Skip to primary navigation

 Is it safe to cook bacon in an air fryer?

-It is important that you follow the directions of your particular air fryer.
+It is important that you follow the directions and safety precautions of your particular air fryer.
 I have a Nuwave Brio 6 quart air fryer and their instructions do not prohibit the cooking of greasy foods.

 Bacon smoking?

-If you are cooking bacon in your air fryer and it starts to produce white smoke, that is the grease oxidizing.
-This is probably because your air fryer is set on too high of a temperature, or it could mean you need to wipe out the inside of your air fryer (when it is cold) to remove any splattered grease from the burner.
-350F is the perfect temperature to cook the bacon because bacon fat has a smoke point (the temperature at which the fat starts to smoke) of 374F.
+If you are cooking bacon in your air fryer and it starts to produce white smoke, that is the bacon grease oxidizing.
+This is probably because your air fryer is set on too high of a temperature, or it could mean you need to wipe out the inside of your air fryer (when it is room temperature) to remove any excess grease from the heating element.

 Is cooking bacon in the air fryer healthier?

-Checkout these other keto friendly air fryer recipes:
+Checkout these other air fryer recipes for the whole family:

 • Air fryer crispy Brussels sprouts